 Ready???
 Let’s go!

-1. Update the copyright year in your footer.
+1. Update the copyright year in your footer to 2024.

 This tells people your business is active and relevant.
 Imagine going to a website and you can’t tell if the hours are correct because wow, it seems like their copyright year hasn’t been updated in a couple of years.
 That would lead me to believe that this business isn’t around anymore or perhaps the information on their website isn’t reliable since who knows when the last time they updated it was!